Yeats Library Podcast: What is EOLAS?

 The default option is “All Results”.
 You can deselect this and choose another option by using the tick boxes beside each option.

 The “Show More” option gives you lots of other choices with which to filter your search results.
-You can select multiple media using this option.
+You can select multiple options using this.
 Changing any of the options will automatically update your results list.

 Whatever way you decided to do your EOLAS Search, you will end up with a list of results.

-It can take a little while to get used to how EOLAS works.
-Try some searches before you need to find resources for projects.
+It can take a little while to get used to how it works.
+Try some searches before you need to find resources for big projects.

 Keep a list of the searches that you do.
 Even if they don’t give you the results that you want.
 This way you’ll build up a log of what search patterns work best for you, and which don’t.